Many property owners have questions about their property appraisal. Some typical concerns are addressed in the following questions and answers.

 Q: What is Arbitration?

 A: If Arbitration is desired it must be specified in the initial appeal letter.
-The property owner and the board of assessors must agree upon arbitrators and /or a referee.
-Each party must pay for his or her own arbitrator and/or share the cost of the referee.
+The property owner and the board of assessors must agree upon an arbitrator.
+The taxpayer must pay the clerk of superior court filing fee of $207 at the same time as filing the notice of appeal.
 Only registered real estate appraisers as classified by the GA Real Estate Appraisers Board can serve as an arbitrator.

 Q: Does an increase in my property value mean an increase in my tax?

 A: That depends on how much your valuation increases and how much the millage rate is adjusted for the current tax year.
 The amount of you tax is determined by the combined budgets of each of the governing authorities.
 A rate (called the millage rate) is set by the governing authorities.
 When this rate is applied to your assessed value this will determine your share of tax revenue that is needed for the operation of the governing authorities.

 Q: How is the millage rate (tax rate) determined?

 A: After the Assessors’ staff has completed their review of current appraisals; we then turn the data over to the Tax Commissioners office to add other taxable property such as motor vehicles to the tax digest.
 The Tax Commissioner and Assessors office then balance all assessments and exemptions.
 After a thorough review of the digest valuations and exemptions has been completed, we then hand the tax digest totals over to the “Governing Authorities”.
 The “Governing Authorities” in turn determine the tax rate (millage rate) for each of their respective entities.

 Example: Total Budget Net Tax digest Mill Rate $4,250,000 / $536,874,984 = $7.92